deployd/docs/docs/developing-modules/internal-api/resource.md

 Handle an incoming request.
 This gets called by the router.

 The resource can either handle this context and call `ctx.done(err, obj)` with an error or result JSON object, or call `next()` to give the context back to the router.
-If a resource calls `next()` the router might find another match for the resource, or respond with a `404`.
+If a resource calls `next()` the router might find another match for the request, or respond with a `404`.

 * ctx {[Context](context.md)}